BET Awards 2025: Controversy

 The award ceremony was met with much controversy.
-Many gospel singers and gospel-based outlets or media voiced their frustration in GloRilla winning the Dr. Bobby Jones Best Gospel/Inspirational Award for her song "Rain Down on Me".
-Most notably, gospel singer Deitrick Haddon voiced his frustration that the only award for gospel acts was not won by a gospel act but instead by GloRilla; an American rapper.
+Many gospel singers and gospel-based outlets and media criticized GloRilla winning the Dr. Bobby Jones Best Gospel/Inspirational Award for her song "Rain Down on Me".
+Most notably, gospel singer Deitrick Haddon expressed opposition and stated that the only award for gospel acts was not won by a gospel act but instead by rapper GloRilla.

-During her appearance on the We Sound Crazy podcast, Singer Chante Moore expressed her disappointment in BET for not including former BET executive Stephen G. Hill in the 25th anniversary celebration of 106 & Park, an American hip hop and R&B music video show created by Hill.
+During her appearance on the We Sound Crazy podcast, singer Chanté Moore expressed her disappointment in BET for not including former BET executive Stephen G. Hill in the 25th anniversary celebration of 106 & Park, an American hip hop and R&B music video show created by Hill.
 The award show featured a reunion of all former hosts.

-Brittney Spencer performed "No More Rain (In This Cloud)" during the ceremony as a tribute to late singer Angie Stone.
-However, the show came under fire as Stone was not mentioned or featured during the "In Memoriam" segment of the show; a tribute honoring and remembering Black entertainers who died between 2024 and 2025.
+Brittney Spencer performed "No More Rain (In This Cloud)" during the ceremony as a tribute to singer Angie Stone, who was killed in a car crash earlier in the year.
+However, Stone was not mentioned or featured during the "In Memoriam" segment of the show; a tribute honoring Black entertainers who died between 2024 and 2025, causing subsequent controversy.